fluent/fluent-operator/README.md

 |/fluent-bit/config|Stores the main config file and user-defined parser config file.|

 > Note that ServiceAccount files are mounted at `/var/run/secrets/kubernetes.io/serviceaccount`.

+## Custom Parser

+To enable parsers, you must set the value of `FluentBitConfig.Spec.Service.ParsersFile` to `parsers.conf`.
+Your custom parsers will be included into the built-in parser config via `@INCLUDE /fluent-bit/config/parsers.conf`.
+Note that the parsers.conf contains a few built-in parsers, for example, docker.
+Read [parsers.conf](https://github.com/kubesphere/fluent-bit/blob/v1.6.2-reload/conf/parsers.conf) for more information.

+Check out the demo in the folder `/manifests/regex-parser` for how to use a custom regex parser.

 ## Features In Plan